How to Make a Matcha Latte – a delicious and healthy matcha latte that is paleo and whole30-friendly!

-Have you been seeing matcha everywhere lately but aren’t really sure what it is or how to make yourself the perfect cup?
+How to Make a Matcha Latte – Have you been seeing matcha everywhere lately but aren’t really sure what it is or how to make yourself the perfect cup?
 I got your back you guys!
-I am so excited to share with you two – count’em TWO – recipes that are simple and easy so you can make yourself your own perfect cup of matcha.
+I am so excited to share with you!

 Okay – you guys know I am typically all about the cold brew – right?
 And I have told my story so many times of how I switched to cold brew because regularly brewed coffee was way too acidic and was contributing to some acid reflux/stomach issues.
 I have heard so many good things about matcha and that is so much easier on your stomach than coffee or other teas.
-So when Encha Organic Matcha approached me and asked me if I wanted to try their product I was so excited – I had only tried matcha a couple times from different coffee shops and, frankly, I hadn’t been too impressed.
-I was excited to make it in my own home, using an incredibly high-quality product and see if I liked it.
-But first, I did some research…..
+So I had to try it!
+But first, some research 🙂

 What is Matcha?

 Matcha is the fine powder that is the result of ground up green tea leaves, but it is different from regular old green tea because:

 - You actually consume all of the nutrients from the leaf.

 - Matcha contains more theanine than regular green tea (because it is shade-grown for the last 3 weeks).
 When theanine is consumed with caffeine, it results in a calm but alert feeling.